Scared of Deep-Frying on the Stovetop? Try This Simple Trick.

 The Scary Truth About Deep-Frying

 It’s not as if the fear is completely irrational.
-After all, unless you own an electric deep-fryer, you’re cooking on the stovetop, with 1/2 to 1-1/2 inches of oil—known for its tendency to spatter—heated to 350° and higher.
+Unless you own an electric deep-fryer, you’re cooking with hot oil on the stovetop, which is known for its tendency to spatter.
+(Be sure to use a deep fry thermometer for accuracy).
 Plus, there’s an added concern: The vast majority of house fires start in the kitchen, and grease fires are notoriously bad.
 So as much as we love fried chicken, it’s understandable that some might hesitate to fill a skillet with oil, light the burner and stand back.

 Now that you’re no longer afraid of the process, you can reap the rewards that home deep-frying brings to our favorite comfort food.
 And if you still can’t overcome your fear of frying, there are many great recipes for oven-fried chicken, which has a beauty all its own!